wistia/wistia-open-docs/_posts/data-api.md

 #### The Response

 If successful, this method will respond with an empty HTTP 200 OK.

 If the media in question is not found, the response will be HTTP 404 Not Found.

+If captions already exist for this video, the response will be HTTP 400 Bad Request.

 ### Read